tchangkiat/aws-cdk-stacks/README.md

 # Elastic Container Service (ECS)

+> ❗ Prerequisite: Deploy the Multi-Architecture Pipeline using `cdk deploy mapl`.

 ```bash
 cdk deploy ecs
 ```

 A new VPC with a NAT gateway and a new ECS cluster will be created.
-The ECS cluster contains an active and passive EC2 Auto-Scaling Groups (ASGs) which scale on 70% CPU utilization.
-An Application Load Balancer (ALB) will be used to balance traffic to the ASGs via an ECS service.
+The ECS cluster has an EC2 Auto-Scaling Group (ASG) as the capacity provider that scales on 70% CPU utilization.
+An Application Load Balancer (ALB) will be created to expose the ECS service.
 A similar workload will also be created using Fargate.
 A CloudWatch dashboard will be created to visualize both workloads (EC2 and Fargate).

 # Elastic Kubernetes Service (EKS)